 The Missouri-Pacific Railroad Depot, constructed in 1916, stood as a testament to this pivotal era.
 It served as a bustling staging area where freight cars were prepared for transportation to every corner of the expanding country.

 In 2004, the depot buildings underwent a transformation, converting into a visitor center and railroad museum.
 Stepping inside, I was immediately immersed in the rich history and significance of the railroads in the region.
 The museum provided a unique insight into the area’s development, showcasing the symbiotic relationship between the railroads and the growth of Russellville.

 5. Museum of Automobiles

-Even if cars aren’t your thing, the museum’s scenic location on top of Petit Jean Mountain, and its interesting history make it a worthwhile trip.
+Even if automobiles aren’t your primary interest, the museum’s picturesque location atop Petit Jean Mountain and its intriguing history make it a destination worth exploring.